MrR0807/Notes/understanding-parquet-file.md

 Instead of `bash` scripts and thought exercises, I'll build a simple database in Java and explore simplified metadata and index concepts.

-In named book, author also explores compaction, SSTables, LSM trees etc. I will not do that in this chapter, mainly because Parquet does not utlise any of those practices.
-Despite that, they are useful concepts to understand, because databases which can process Parquet files might apply them, hence reading "Designing Data Intensive Applications" book's "Storage and Retrieval" is a good prerequisite.
+In named book, author also explores compaction, SSTables, LSM trees etc. I will not do that in this chapter, mainly because Parquet does not utlise any of those techniques.
+Despite that, they are useful concepts to understand, because databases which can process Parquet files might apply them, hence reading "Designing Data Intensive Applications" book's chapter "Storage and Retrieval" is a good prerequisite.

 ### Simple database